NVIDIA/NeMo-Skills/docs/agentic_inference/parallel_thinking.md

 There are three things we want to highlight in the above example:

-- We run the GenSelect pipeline a total of 8 times (`livecodebench:8`) over the same set of solutions
+- We run the GenSelect step a total of 8 times (`livecodebench:8`) over the same set of solutions
 - The pre-generated solutions are specified via: `++parallel_thinking.generation_dir=/workspace/qwen3_4b_evals/eval-results/livecodebench`
 - Instead of the usual `generation` key for identifying the solution content, we use `++parallel_thinking.solution_key=completion`